kathiresan-chinnasamy/gimme-aws-creds/README.md

 `gimme-aws-creds --action-store-json-creds` will store JSON formatted credentials from `stdin` to aws credentials file, eg: `gimme-aws-creds -o json | gimme-aws-creds --action-store-json-creds`.
 Data can be modified by scripts on the way.

+### Viewing Profiles

+`gimme-aws-creds --action-list-profiles` will go to your okta config file and print out all profiles created and their settings.

+### Viewing roles

+`gimme-aws-creds --action-list-roles` will print all available roles to STDOUT without retrieving their credentials.